 3. Poor Fuel Efficiency

-With the engine not working efficiently, you will burn through more fuel than normal.
+With the engine not working efficiently, you will burn more fuel than normal.
 Part of the inefficiency comes from the blocked filter itself, causing more fuel to be pumped in to accomplish the same task.
 It’s also caused by the need for more fuel to get the desired results from your engine.

 4. Trouble Starting